Chaotic-Nite/minesweeper-project/readme.md

 codeinwp: right click disable menu popup
 Stack Overflow user: cyber-guard (and Manny Ledoux for the suggestion of it) the event to get the e.which Stack Overflow user: Pentium10 (How to clear parts of the canvas)
+Medium: Syd Bailey (How to figure out timer)